 Satisfaction is context-dependent.

-At the same time, you’re welcome to cook a more elaborate meal if you enjoy it, or if you have some extra time and want to cook up something special.
+At the same time, you’re welcome to cook a more elaborate meal if you enjoy it or have some extra time and want to cook something special.

 Satisfaction is a sign of privilege.

-Even though satisfaction may be an intuitive eating principle held near and dear to many folks, what it means to you depends largely on your privilege.
+Even though satisfaction may be an intuitive eating principle held near and dear to many folks, what it means to you depends mainly on your privilege.
 Some of us can afford to eat the take-out we like, eat at nice restaurants, and make balanced meals on the regular.
-For many others, satisfying may mean sating our hunger at the very basic level.
+For many others, satisfying may mean sating our hunger at the fundamental level.

-When I moved to Toronto, my grocery staples included cartons of eggs bought for two dollars at my local drugstore, discounted produce at the grocer, rice, and many, many legumes.
-I simply couldn’t afford meat, cheeses, and more expensive ingredients that I now gratefully enjoy.
+When I moved to Toronto, my grocery staples included cartons of eggs bought for two dollars at my local drugstore, discounted produce, rice, and many, many legumes.
+I couldn’t afford meat, cheeses, and more expensive ingredients that I now gratefully enjoy.

 Satisfaction may become more nuanced in time.

-Intuitive eating is a practice, not a one hit wonder of a diet.
-It takes time to incorporate the principles and to unlearn all of the lessons of diet culture.
-As you move through the process, you may find within you a growing curiosity regarding about different ingredients, recipes, and cooking styles.
+Intuitive eating is a practice, not a one-hit-wonder diet.
+It takes time to incorporate the principles and unlearn the lessons of diet culture.
+As you move through the process, you may find within you a growing curiosity about different ingredients, recipes, and cooking styles.
 I’m always excited to see how my interest in food changes from week to week: sometimes I’m all about chicken fajitas and burrito bowls, while the next I may crave steak and mashed potatoes or a Greek salad with shrimp skewers and lemon potatoes.
 Sometimes I only want to snack on chips, while other times I enjoy charcuterie plates or crackers and hummus.
 Give yourself space and permission to discover, learn, and grow.

 That’s always been the most satisfying part of the process for me.